GSA/digitalcorps.gsa.gov/_fellows/2024/colton-lapp.md

 university: Carnegie Mellon University
 region: west
 bio_short: Data scientist passionate about using data science tools to improve public services and better understand societal issues
 why: The federal government seems like a truly unique place to make an impact.
-They’re tasked with responsibilities that no other organization has the authority to tackle, and when they fail to deliver, people often have no alternative.
+It's tasked with responsibilities that no other organization has the authority to tackle, and when it fails to deliver, people often have no alternative.
 I joined the Digital Corps to learn from and collaborate with like-minded individuals who are also passionate about leveraging technology to better deliver on the government’s mission.
-fun_fact: 'Colton likes exploring new places and has lived in 8 different cities in the US and 2 internationally'
+fun_fact: 'Colton likes exploring new places and has lived in eight different cities in the U.S. and two internationally.'
 tags: ['west', '2024','Data_Science_And_Analytics', 'NIST', 'active']
 track: ['Data Science and Analytics']
 ---